jeau/sandstorm-mavo-micro-app/README.md

 - editor can update data with mavo interface
 - viewer can view pages

+## Issues

+- Need to refresh the page after changing settings.

 ## Developing

 Launch a local [Sandstorm](http://sandstorm.io) instance :